timescale/promscale/helm-chart/README.md

 The chart expects that the password used to connect to TimescaleDB is stored in a Kubernetes Secret created before the chart is deployed.
 You can set the secret name by modifying the  `connection.password.secretTemplate` value.
-Templating is supported and you can use:
+Templating is supported, and you can use:
 ```yaml
 connection:
   password: